ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-2-3.md

-Chapter 2: Understanding the Role of Feedback in Employee Development: Identifying Factors that Contribute to Effective Feedback
+Identifying Factors that Contribute to Effective Feedback
 ================================================================================================================================

 Understanding the role of feedback in employee development is essential for effective feedback in the workplace.
 In this chapter, we will explore the factors that contribute to effective feedback.